18F/uswds-jekyll/pages/guide/Ceres_RStudio_Server_User_Guide.md

 # Starting RStudio Server Using VPN

-The following silent video is a media alternative for the text in steps 1-5 below: [rstudio-from-vpn.mp4](https://public.3.basecamp.com/p/ReNjmJZcLYy8qq96SV6DYWtE)
+The following silent video is a media alternative for the text in steps 1-5 below: [rstudio-from-vpn.mp4](https://public.3.basecamp.com/p/ReNjmJZcLYy8qq96SV6DYWtE).
+Note that the video has been created before the VPN address has been changed to ocvpn.scinet.usda.gov .
+Instead of ocvpn.scinet.science please use ocvpn.scinet.usda.gov .

 The instructions below tell to use RStudio version 3.6.0 .
 To see other versions available on Ceres issue:
 ```